waffensultan/waffensultan/README.md

 Two facts about me:
 - I type and code in Colemak
-- I am currently the 106th fastest typist in [MonkeyType](https://monkeytype.com/)'s 60s All-Time leaderboard.
+- I am currently the 106th (Top 0.05%) fastest typist in [MonkeyType](https://monkeytype.com/)'s 60s All-Time leaderboard.

 That's all for me.
 Have fun!